greenshot/greenshot/Greenshot/releases/additional_files/readme.txt

 * Greenshot general: I-Beam cursor isn't displayed correctly on the final result.
 * Greenshot general: Not all hotkeys can be changed in the editor.
 For example the pause or the Windows key need to be modified directly in the ini.
 * Greenshot editor: Rotate only rotates the bitmap, not the added elements or cursor
-* Greenshot editor: The shadow and torn edges effects don't create a transparent background yet.
 * Confluence Plug-in: the retrieving of the current page from firefox only works on the currently displayed Firefox tab.
 This is a problem since Firefox 13 and it is currently unknown if there is a fix.